DiaaHSharqawi/Login-Form-Input-Validation/README.md

-# Login Form Input Validation Task
+# Login Form Input Validation

 This repository contains a login form with input validation.
 The form is styled using SCSS, a preprocessor scripting language that is compiled into CSS.
-The Live Sass Compiler extension in VS Code is used to compile SCSS files.
+The Live Sass Compiler extension in VS Code is used to facilitate SCSS compilation.

 ## Demo

-You can view a live demo of the login form on GitHub Pages: [Live Demo](https://diaahsharqawi.github.io/Login-Form-Input-Validation-Task/)
+You can view a live demo of the login form on GitHub Pages: [Live Demo](https://diaahsharqawi.github.io/Login-Form-Input-Validation/)

 ## Technologies Used

 - **JavaScript**: Handles form input validation.
 - **CSS**: Styles the login form.
 - **SCSS**: Sassy CSS, a preprocessor scripting language that is compiled into CSS.
-Used [**Live Sass Compiler**](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) extension in VS Code to compile SCSS files.
+Used [**Live Sass Compiler**](https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass) extension in VS Code for real-time compilation.
 - **HTML**: Structures the login form.

 ## Getting Started